thurstonak/Bacteria-Alaska-Permafrost-Thaw/README.md

   - [`ps4.rds`](outputs/ps4.rds) (DC samples removed)
   - [`ps5.rds`](outputs/ps5.rds) (final phyloseq object after rarefying and DC removal)

-### Notes

-- Some analyses were conducted on an HPC, so modifications may be required to run locally.
 - The final processed phyloseq object is [`ps5.rds`](outputs/ps5.rds), which serves as the input for most downstream analyses below.

 ## Downstream Analyses